escamoteur/get_it_mixin/README.md

 # get_it_mixin

-A set of mixins that allow you to easily bind widgets to data registered with `GetIt`.
+A set of mixins that allow you to easily bind widgets to data registered with `GetIt`, these widgets will rebuild automatically whenever the bound data changes.

 Example:
 ```dart